devbambino/postee-bot/README.md

 `AZURE_OPENAI_API_KEY="your_key_here"`
 `AZURE_OPENAI_ENDPOINT="your_endpoint_here"`

+> [!WARNING]
-If you don't do that then the app will ask you to enter the api key and endpoint the first time you try to generate a post.
+> If you don't do that then the app will ask you to enter the api key and endpoint the first time you try to generate a post.
 The credentials you enter there are not stored permanently anywhere in the app and they are going to be available just while you have the page open.

 ### Run the app
 `npm run dev`